CBMcArthur/URL_Shortener/README.md

 There is a potential problem with this method of generating short URLs.
 There is the possibility that the selected substring of two SHA1 hashes could be identical.
 This will require some change to the shortened URL which is not currently implemented.

-## NOTES:
-  * Items not currently implemented:
+## Items not currently implemented:
  * Redirection of short URL.
 Due to using an invalid domain name for the shortened form of the URL in config.php, attempting redirection of the shortened URL is useless.
 Instead a look-up form is provided to get the full URL from the shortened form.
+ * Logging.
+The original project had a bonus requirement of logging actions taken with this app.
+An initial DB has been created, but no events are currently being logged.